-An e-commerce business is like any normal business, and the same taxes are applied to it.
-Which are applied to any business that is GST 17%?
+An e-commerce business is like any regular business, and the same taxes are applied to it, which are used to any business that is GST 17%?
 But since all new businesses are exempt from taxes for 5 years when they start.
 You don’t need to pay anything for the first 5 years in an e-commerce business.
 E-commerce business is the best available option for the COVID-19 situation.
 Ecommerce Businesses help boost the GDP of the country.
 However, Many experts demand Tax Relief to Boost E-Commerce in Pakistan.

-Representatives from the public and private sector also civil society organizations said.
-This while sharing their views with the participants at ‘E-commerce-the scope and facilitation’ organized by the Sustainable Development Policy Institute (SDPI).
+Representatives from the public and private sectors also civil society organizations said.
+This while is sharing their views with the participants at ‘E-commerce-the scope and facilitation’ organized by the Sustainable Development Policy Institute (SDPI).

-A GST registration is now a must, whether you are selling to customers in Pakistan or outside.
-Since GST is a charge to Pakistani residents, you do not charge it while sending products outside of Pakistan.
+Whether you sell to customers in Pakistan or outside, a GST registration is now a must.
+Since GST is a charge to Pakistani residents, you do not charge it while sending products outside Pakistan.
 You have to decide whether your organization wants to collect GST or not; that’s a business decision.
 If you can file GST properly and regularly, then go for it.

 If you are in the services industry, GST would be 6%.